MattuW4/Rock-paper-scissors-JavaScript-game/README.md

 ## Acknowledgements

-Thanks to my mentor Brian Macharia who provided insightful feedback, reassurance and input with the project development and implementation.
+Thanks to my mentor Brian Macharia who provided essential, indispensible reassurance and input with the project development and implementation.